tsung-ju/parallax-background-image/README.md

 /* apply parallax effect to selected elements */ viewport.add('.select-some-elements')

-/* slow down or speed up the background image.
-   `veloicty` specifies the ratio between velocity of the image and the element.
+/* specify the velocity of the background image. more precisely, it's the ratio between velocity of the image and the element. values greater than 1 make the image move faster than the element. values less than 1 make the image move slower than the element.
    (Default: 0.8) */
 viewport.add('.another-selector', { velocity: 1.2 })